Liu-group/AutoSolvate/docs/webJobParameters.rst

      - 1
      - P > 0
    * - MM minimization steps
-     - Number of MM steps to minimize the potential energy of the system.
-Applicable to QM/MM calculation.
+     - Number of steps to minimize the MM potential energy of the system.
      - int
      - 2000
      - n > 0
    * - MM heat up steps
-     - Number of steps to increase the kinetic energy of the system, allowing the simulation to reach an equilibrium state and sample different conformations.
+     - Number of steps to gradually increase the system's temperature with Langevin dynamics, allowing the simulation to reach a target temperature.
+Time step: 2 fs/step.
+Langevin dynamics collision constant: gamma_ln=2.0.
 Setting it to 0 skips the heating step.
-Applicable to QM/MM calculation.
      - int
      - 10000
      - n >= 0
    * - MM NPT pressure equilibration steps
-     - Number of steps to adjust the volume of the simulation box to maintain constant pressure while allowing the system to reach thermodynamic equilibrium.
+     - Number of steps to adjust the volume of the simulation box to reach a target constant pressure.
+Time step: 2 fs/step.
 Setting it to 0 skips the NPT step.
-Applicable to QM/MM calculation.
      - int
      - 300000
      - n >= 0
    * - MM NVE production run steps
      - Number of steps to evolve the system under constant particle number (N), volume (V), and energy (E) freely without any external constraints.
+Time step: 2 fs/step.
 Setting it to 0 skips the NVE step.
-Applicable to QM/MM calculation.
+     - int
+     - 0
+     - n >= 0
+   * - QM/MM minimization steps
+     - Number of steps to minimize the QM/MM potential energy of the system.
+     - int
+     - 250
+     - n > 0
+   * - QM/MM heat up steps
+     - Number of steps to gradually increase the system's temperature with Langevin dynamics, allowing the simulation to reach a target temperature.
+Time step: 0.5 fs/step.
+Langevin dynamics collision constant: gamma_ln=5.0.
+Setting it to 0 skips the heating step.
+     - int
+     - 250
+     - n >= 0
+  * - QM/MM NVE production run steps
+     - Number of steps to evolve the system under constant particle number (N), volume (V), and energy (E) freely without any external constraints.
+Time step: 0.5 fs/step.
+Setting it to 0 skips the NVE step.
      - int
      - 0
      - n >= 0